 Focusing the Comparison of Edmonton vs. Elk Island National Park on specific intervals of the periods from 1945 to end of 2017

 Weather is not only absolute, locally.
 Local weather phenomena are also relative, different in different localities of a region.
 Globally, global warming is an abstract that many people cannot relate to without confusing it with their experiences, and those experiences are very personal and were gained locally.
 None of those experiences have anything measurable to do with global warming.
 Global warming cannot be perceived realistically or objectively, let alone be blamed realistically on anyone or on mankind.
-For example, it warmed far more outside today, from 05:30 (-31°C) to 11:30 (-29.1°C) than it did globally from 1850 to 2017.
+For example, today it warmed far more outside, from 05:30 (-31°C) to 11:30 (-29.1°C), than it did globally from 1850 to 2017.
 No one can perceive the differences on any scale, not through feelings, and not chronologically or geographically.
 It is possible to make meaningful comparisons that people have no trouble relating to objectively, in relative terms.
 Let’s do that through records of measurements that were made.

 So, Al Gore, put that into your pipe and smoke it.
 Let’s see whether that will take people’s minds off what bothers them right now, namely that “it is cold enough to freeze the balls of a brass monkey,” for hundreds of millions of people in the northern hemisphere who do not have your wealth to be able to live where you choose to live.
 They must endure the cold weather they have, the only weather they’ve got, rather than to attend the Church of Global Warming you run for profit.

 There is no escaping it, and as Benjamin Franklin put it: “One of the greatest tragedies of life is the murder of a beautiful theory by a gang of brutal facts”.